swimlane/swimlane-python/docs/examples/client.rst

 - User
 - Group

-Once a cache is full, items are removed using "Least Frequently Used (LFU)" priority, meaning the resource that are most often accessed will be kept in the cache longer than less-frequently accessed resources.
+Once a cache is full, items are removed using "Least Frequently Used (LFU)" priority, meaning the resources that are most often accessed will be kept in the cache longer than less-frequently accessed resources.

 .. code-block:: python